 Sell something unique that’s only available to your podcast audience

 I can personally attest to making money from a podcast in multiple ways (sponsorships, selling software, etc).
-One of those ways was something I hadn’t seen before: A bundle of products that was sold exclusively through a podcast season.
+One of those ways was something I hadn’t seen before: A bundle of products that were sold exclusively through a podcast season.

 During the second season of my co-hosted podcast, The Invisible Office Hours, my partner Paul Jarvis and I decided to bundle up 20 of our products (online courses, books, guides, WP themes, photo packs, etc) and offer them only to our podcast listeners for a limited time of 12 weeks.
 We called our grouping of products “The Bundle of Awesome” and sold the bundle using a pricing strategy I created called bumpsale.
-The price of the bundle started at $1 for the first buyer and would bump $1 after each purchase (the second person paid $2, third person $3, etc).
+The price of the bundle started at $1 for the first buyer and would bump $1 after each purchase (the second person paid $2, third-person $3, etc).

 Over the course of 12 weeks, our Bundle of Awesome generated over $40,000 in revenue!

 Our audience was stoked to purchase a bundle that wouldn’t be offered again and could help them achieve their own goals.
 Plus, the bumpsale sales tactic helped keep the cost affordable and interesting!